EON: A practical energy-preserving rough diffuse BRDF: Importance Sampling the EON Model

 In the case of our fit, $\mathrm{\det}(\mathbf{M}^{-1}) > 0$ over all $\theta_o$ and $r$, so given Equation~\ref{normal_p} and the definition of $\mathbf{M}$ from Equation~\ref{LTC_matrix}, $\hat{n}_\mathcal{P} \propto \mathbf{M}^T\,\hat{z} = (d, 0, 1)$.
 As proof that directions $\omega_i$ remain in the positive half-space under transformation by $\mathbf{M}^{-1}$, it is sufficient to show that $\mathbf{M}^{-1}\,\hat{z} \cdot \hat{n}_\mathcal{P} > 0$.
 This is the case since $\mathbf{M}^{-1}\,\hat{z} \cdot \hat{n}_\mathcal{P} = \mathrm{det}(\mathbf{M}^{-1})$ and, as previously stated, $\mathrm{\det}(\mathbf{M}^{-1}) > 0$.

 It follows that the $\omega_H$ region we must sample from is given by the positive hemisphere \emph{clipped} to the positive half-space of $\mathcal{P}$.
 In other words, the full hemisphere with a \emph{spherical lune} omitted, as shown in Figure~\ref{fig:CLTC_sampling_geometry}(b).
 The opening angle of this removed lune is angle $\theta_\mathcal{P}$ between the plane $\mathcal{P}$ and the $x$-$y$ plane, given according to the previous description by $\tan\theta_\mathcal{P} = d$.
-To sample from the remaining hemispherical subregion with the cosine-weighted PDF $D_H(\omega_H)$ applied, we use the Nusselt analog, in which the correct PDF is obtained by sampling uniformly from the projection of this subregion onto the $x$-$y$ plane, then reprojecting the sampled 2D point back onto the upper hemisphere (Figure~\ref{fig:CLTC_sampling_geometry}(c)).